Welcome to Macs Adventure

 An easily accessible city from Barcelona, Girona’s charms lie within the well preserved Gothic Quarter.
 Cobbled streets and ancient alleyways overflow with coffee shops.
 The legendary cycle café of La Fabrica is a popular hangout for pro’s and enthusiasts to grab a coffee pre-ride.
 If you have chosen to hire a road bike our local agent is only a ten minute walk from the hotel.
 Alternatively there is ample space in the hotel’s cycle workshop for you to assemble your bike if required.

 An easy recovery ride today.
 Cycling through historical coastal villages and onto the sweeping Gulf of Roses, the relaxed streets of San Pere Pescador is a great spot to enjoy a seafood lunch.
-Pedalling on through the ancient Greek and Roman site of Empuries, your route turns inland to Figueres, the home of Salvador Dali’s extraordinary Theatre-Museum experience.
+Pedalling on through the ancient Greek and Roman site of Empuries, your route finishes in the historic town where you can always spend the late afternoon down on the coast to revive the legs.

 One of Dali’s go-to sources of inspiration the dramatic cliffs and hidden coves of Cap Creus National Park provides your first col of the day San Pere de Rose (532m).
 The descent swoops down to follow the coastline over the border to the relaxed French resort of Colliure.
 Testing the legs on the return to Figueres is the Col du Banyuls (384m), with its’ testing last two km’s, that in places hit 20%.
 A beer well earnt this evening!